How Do You Choose The Right Successor Trustee?January 3, 2022 By The Sterling Law Group

 After Your Death

 If you have created a simple living trust to avoid probate, the successor trustee will have the task of gathering and distributing trust assets per your instructions.
 If you have a separate executor for your estate, the successor trustee will need to cooperate with the executor to ensure all final obligations such as taxes get handled.
-Often, of course, the executor and successor trustee are the same individual.
+Often, of course, the executor and successor trustee are the same individuals.

 As we said before, a spouse or an adult child is often the first candidate to be your successor trustee.
 This choice is usually a viable option for a simple living trust where the assets will be immediately distributed per the documents.
 Neither a spouse nor a child successor needs to be a financial professional.
 Still, they do need to be sufficiently sophisticated to understand what you have and how to distribute it.
 Consider any family member you think will have the judgment, patience, and tact to handle the tasks.
 Living in the same state is not required, but the job is often easier if the trustee lives closer to your family and assets.

-On the other hand, if your estate and assets are more complicated or the trust is designed to continue, as in the case of minor children, you may want to consider someone more capable of handling those tasks.
+On the other hand, if your estate and assets are more complicated or the trust is designed to continue, as, in the case of minor children, you may want to consider someone more capable of handling those tasks.
 You may have a friend or relative whom you trust who is a financial professional.
 But, in the likely case that you don’t have Warren Buffet in your family, you may want to consider using a corporate trustee or another professional manager.

 Consult with a Trusts and Estates Attorney